 - Sustainable Aviation Fuels and Air Emissions Program

 Facts about the property tax levy:

-- Just 1.3 percent of the $5.6 billion that King County collected in property taxes in 2019 went to the Port.
+- Just 1.2 percent of all the property taxes collected in King County went to the Port in 2019